-- For 36-credit MA degrees (MA in Pastoral Studies, MA in Social Justice, MA in Spirituality, MA in Health Care Mission Leadership, MA in Counseling for Ministry), up to 6 credit hours may be granted in transfer credit and/or advanced standing.
+- For 36-credit MA degrees (MA in Pastoral Studies, MA in Social Justice, MA in Christian Spirituality, MA in Counseling for Ministry), up to 6 credit hours may be granted in transfer credit and/or advanced standing.
 That is, the combination of transfer credit and advanced standing may not exceed six credits.
 Courses that counted toward a previously completed degree program are not eligible for transfer to the 36-credit MA degrees.

 - For the MA in Pastoral Counseling, up to 18 credit hours may be granted in transfer credit and/or advanced standing.
 That is, the combination of transfer credit and advanced standing may not exceed eighteen credits.